ECS153/final-project-group-2/milestones.md

 ## Contribution
 ### Anthony Yang
-* Done:
+* Done: Made important decisions on how to implement the node.
+Started writing API for the node.

 * TODO:
-For the upcoming week, I would start implementing the node structure.
-So far I am not stuck on any particular issue.
+For the upcoming week, I will continue working on the node.
+At this point, I am stuck on implementing the node in a single thread point of view.
+(We have to decide how to hide data within the noise.)
 [Link to node design doc](https://docs.google.com/document/d/1dbC9gJvCgyTVsaopRKNBOPJZnjFKXFHqV19T7Wt-1sw/edit?usp=sharing)

 ### Scott Lorentzen